OData/odata.net/docs/1_interfaces+datatypes.md

 TODO link to the repo instead of having markdown code blocks TODO split classes into individual files
-TODO do a demo of implementing a discriminated union TODO do a demo of a "terminal" tree that transcribes TODO try ref struct
+TODO do a demo of implementing a discriminated union TODO do a demo of a "terminal" tree that parses and transcribes TODO try ref struct

 #### CST transcriber